tulip-control/gr1c/doc/interaction.md

 Example session
 ---------------

-Initialized with the specification "trivial_partwin.spc",
+Initialized with the specification `examples/trivial_partwin.spc`,

     # For example, regarding states as bitvectors, 1011 is not in winning
     # set, while 1010 is.
 (Ordering is x ze y zs.)